awsdocs/amazon-lumberyard-user-guide/doc_source/network-replicas-data-sets.md

 ### Example 3<a name="network-replicas-data-sets-example-3"></a>

 The following example creates a `DataSet` object that stores an `s32` value using the default marshaler for `s32`\.
 Whenever the `DataSet` value changes, the `DataSetHandler` function is called on the `MyReplicaChunk` instance\.
-This is true for both master and proxy nodes; the event is triggered on local data changes for the master and upon received data changes for the proxies\.
+This is true for both primary and proxy nodes; the event is triggered on local data changes for the primary and upon received data changes for the proxies\.

 ```
 class MyReplicaChunk : public GridMate::ReplicaChunk